 In addition to getting the skinny from my colleagues, I HAVE to visit the exhibit hall.
 As an independent information professional, the vendor products and conversations are an essential part of my conference routine.
 I rely on their products and services to keep me up to date on what I provide to my clients.
 This year, I’m particularly interested in current awareness products.
 So, please let me know what your favorites are—and why.

-This year I have a special roommate, Jill Strand, who is running for Associations President-Elect.
+This year I have a special roommate, Jill Strand, who is running for the Special Libraries Association President-Elect.